garylirocks/quickrefs/vim.markdown

 ### tab page

+**different tabs are like multiple desktops, multiple windows can be opened in one tab**

 open and close tab page

     $ vim -p file_1 file_2  # open each file in a tab page